 Sanctions.
 Those without a valid visa will be denied entry into Myanmar.
-Under the Burma Immigration Emergency Provisions Act (1947), any individual who enters, attempts to enter, or overstays in Myanmar in contravention of the visa requirements, can be imprisoned for between six months and five years, and/or fined

-MMK1,500, or both.
-The same penalty applies to any party who assists, or attempts to assist in the prohibited act mentioned above.
+Under the Burma Immigration Emergency Provisions Act (1947), any individual who enters, attempts to enter, or overstays in Myanmar in contravention of the visa requirements, can be imprisoned for between six months and five years, and/or fined a minimum of MMK1,500 (maximum fines may extend to between MMK300,000 to MMK500,000), or both.
+The same penalty applies to any party who assists, or attempts to assist, in the prohibited act mentioned above.